 Beth Theriot is Program Director of NVMI and Head of School, Academics at MAB.
 Beth holds an AMS Early Childhood certificate.
-She has been a Lead Teacher in Montessori classrooms for more than 25 years and is an experienced workshop facilitator.
+She has been a Lead Teacher in Montessori classrooms since 1981 and is an experienced workshop facilitator.
 Beth holds a B.A. in Psychology from Loyola University and M.A. in Special Studies from George Washington University.
-During the past 5 years, Beth has lectured in classroom management and parent education at the Northeast Institute additional site in VA.

 Chandra Fernando was the 2012 AMS Living Legacy and has been a classroom teacher for over 45 years.
 She served as the program director for the Maryland Center for Montessori Studies, site director for Northeast Montessori Insitute in VA and and co-founder/ co-director for NVMI.
 She is also an international lecturer and serves as a field supervisor for several teacher education programs.
 Ms. Fernando received her AMI primary Credential from the Good Shepard AMI training Center in Colombo, Sri Lanka and an elementary credential from London Montessori International.
 Chandra holds a B.A. in Early Childhood education in Piagetian Studies.
 She has done graduate work at Antioch University, Loyola College and Oxford University.
 Ms. Fernando is the instructor for Montessori philosophy and peace education and serves as the NVMI program/curriculum consultant.